STM to commuters: Quit dropping your phones on the metro tracks

 CTV Montreal

-So many people have been dropping phones onto metro tracks that the STM is taking steps to deal with the problem.
+So many people have dropped their phones onto the metro tracks that the STM is taking steps to deal with the problem.

-The number of delays in the metro has increased in 2016 and 2017.
-Some of those delays are due to technical problems, but others are because of people interfering with the operation of the underground trains, such as holding doors open at a station.

-The STM said that in 2017, 550 delays were because someone dropped something on the tracks, causing 19 hours of stopped trains throughout the year.

-More than 130 people people walked on the tracks last year, often to pick up something that they had dropped, such as a cell phone.

-As part of its awareness campaign the STM is handing out velcro straps at stations throughout the network.
-The straps are designed to loop around a phone case and the user's hand, giving them a bit more security.
+As part of an awareness campaign, the STM was handing out velcro straps to commuters on Thursday.
+They're designed to loop around a phone case and the user's hand.

-If someone does drop something on the tracks the STM says not to worry: It said people should inform an STM employee, and crews will pick up items overnight and will hold onto them until they can be picked up by the owner.
+Items dropped on the tracks and obstructed doors are the two main causes of metro delays, leading to 44 hours of service interruptions and delays last year.

+Each year, nearly 550 items end up on the tracks and cause over 19 hours of service interruptions alone.

+The STM is urging commuters to remember to stay behind the yellow line and hold personal items carefully while on the platform.
+And by no means sould you retrieve an item if you’ve lost it.

+More than 130 people walked on the tracks last year, often to pick up a phone they dropped – and that’s strictly forbidden.

+In the event of an incident, commuters should instead notify an STM employee who will take the necessary steps to retrieve it.

+For more information on service disruptions and delays, go to the ABCs of metro service disruptions page.

 Latest Montreal News